harshitpaunikar1/edge-ai-container-trailer-detection/.github/project-buildup-history.md

 - Task summary: Late-night fix: fixed a type coercion issue that was causing silent NaN propagation downstream.
 - Deliverable: Should've caught it earlier but better now than later.
+## 2025-02-02 - Day 9: Interactions

+- Task summary: Saturday morning — couldn't stop thinking about the edge case from Friday.
+Opened the notebook and patched it before I forgot.
+- Deliverable: Minor but worth doing.